-- Project Developers and Corporate Champions agree to comply with all applicable regulations of their host country.
+- All Code REDD Members agree to comply with all applicable regulations of their host country.

-- Project Developers and Corporate Champions agree not to directly or indirectly pay, or authorize the payment of, monies or other things of value to any officer or employee of local, national, and international governments; public international organizations; political parties or candidates for political office; or any other person to obtain influence or preference for the above-described activities.
+- All Code REDD Members agree not to directly or indirectly pay, or authorize the payment of, monies or other things of value to any officer or employee of local, national, and international governments; public international organizations; political parties or candidates for political office; or any other person to obtain influence or preference for the above-described activities.

-- The Project Developer should comply with international and national employment and labor laws in the host country of the Projects, and to the greatest extent practicable, employ local personnel and provide training with a view to improving skill levels.
+- Code REDD Members shall comply with international and national employment and labor laws in countries where they operate.
+Project Developers should comply with international and national employment and labor laws in the host country of the Projects, and to the greatest extent practicable, employ local personnel and provide training with a view to improving skill levels.

 Principle 7: MONITORING, REPORTING & EVALUATION

 - The Code of Conduct is publicly available and is intended to be a living and evolving document, based on self-reflection and evaluation.
 Code REDD will continually review it to adopt/incorporate new and improved standards as they become accepted.
 Code REDD welcomes continuous feedback on the content of the Code from its stakeholders.